httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 ## Denial of Service

-Failure to provide a certificate on a stream after receiving `CERTIFICATE_NEEDED` blocks processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.
+Failure to provide a certificate for a stream after receiving `CERTIFICATE_NEEDED` blocks processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.